 Other price risk is the risk the fair value or future cash flows of financial instruments will fluctuate as a result of changes in market prices, other than those arising from foreign exchange risk or interest rate risk.
 The investments of the Plan are directly exposed to other price risk arising from changes in the unit prices of the pooled funds.
-If these unit prices were to increase or decrease by 1%, with all other variables being held constant, the impact on the net assets available for benefits would be approximately \$3,607,373 (2017 - \$3,543,982).
+If these unit prices were to increase or decrease by 1%, with all other variables being held constant, the impact on the net assets available for benefits would be approximately \$4.363.280 [2019 - \$4.137.814].

-5 Fair value measurement
+5. Fair value of investments

 The following is a summary of the methods used to determine the fair value of the Plan's financial instruments and an analysis of those instruments that are measured at fair value using the hierarchy set forth in the Appendix to CPA Canada Handbook - Accounting Section 4600.
-The hierarchy prioritizes the inputs to fair value measurement, placing the highest priority on unadjusted quoted prices in active markets for identical assets or liabilities (Level 1) and the lowest priority to inputs not based on observable market data (Level 3).
+The hierarchy prioritizes the inputs to fair value measurement, placing the highest priority on unadjusted quoted prices in active markets for identical assets or liabilities [Level 1] and the lowest priority to inputs not based on observable market data [Level 3].